New arts research centre launched at Leeds Beckett

 The Leeds Arts Research Centre (LARC) will focus on all aspects of the arts, including music, film, fine art, design and performing arts.

-LARC draws on staff from the School of Art, Architecture and Design and from the School of Film, Music and Performing Arts at Leeds Beckett and brings together cultural historians and theorists with arts practitioners at the cutting edge of practice as research.
+LARC draws on staff from the Leeds School of Arts at Leeds Beckett and brings together cultural historians and theorists with arts practitioners at the cutting edge of practice as research.

 The research centre will also provide a forum for debate and collaboration on new projects as staff showcase their research outputs, helping to build together the research culture of Leeds Beckett.

 Speaking about the new centre, Simon Morris, Professor of Art and Director of Research in School of Art, Architecture & Design, said: “Leeds Beckett University has a rich history of experimentation in the Arts.
 The new Leeds Arts Research Centre will put Leeds Beckett at the centre for arts research in Leeds.
 We want to promote the work of our leading scholars both externally through the website and internally for our staff and students to encourage collaboration, dialogue and debate.

 “By promoting work from across the disciplines in the arts, we hope to encourage the potential of interdisciplinary work in the University.
 The Centre will give visibility to the work our cutting edge researchers are doing and provide a public platform for engaging with their research.

 Director of the Australian Centre for Photography, Cherie McNair helped to launch the centre with a guest lecture where she discussed her experience in the visual arts sector in Australia, as part of the annual year-long INSIDE/OUT programme.
 Cherie has more than 15 years’ experience in the visual arts sector in Australia and internationally, and has delivered major photography exhibitions with institutions and photographers throughout her career.